QUESTION: IS URINARY INCONTINENCE A NORMAL PART OF AGING?

 Answer: We get this question all the time, and suspect that many people believe this, even though it’s not really true.
 Here are the facts:

 While incontinence should never be considered a normal occurrence, our chances of getting it do increase as we get older.
-Certain life events (childbirth, for example) can cause the muscles and tissues to weaken, and, over time can result in urinary incontinence.
+Certain life events (childbirth, for example) can cause the muscles and tissues to weaken, and, over time can result in the inability to control our bladder, leading to urinary incontinence.
 Other conditions can also play a role – neurological conditions such as MS or Parkinson’s Disease, being overweight, or prostate problems in men can all contribute to bladder leakage.

-The most important thing to take away is that having bladder leakage is not a lost cause.
+The most important thing to take away is that having bladder leakage is not a lost cause, and it most certainly should not be considered “normal”.
 If you live with this symptom, find a doctor and talk about your options.
 Life’s too short to live with a condition that has so many options for treatment.

 Are you an expert in incontinence care?
 Would you like to join the NAFC expert panel?
 Have a question you’d like answered?
 Contact us!